FutureElectronicsInc/stm-nucleo-demo/README.md

 Alternatively it can be done from the local computer by cloning the code using Git and then after modification commit and push it to the main repository.

-The HTTP request/response nodes are used to render HTML page.
+The HTTP request/response nodes are used to render the HTML page.
 Web server on the GET request is rendering HTML page which is loading CSS and Javascript parts.

 There are two web socket listeners in the Javascript part :